QA-Automation-Starter/qa-automation/qa-testing-parent/src/site/markdown/profiles.md

 ### Provider, mutually-exclusive

-* `provider-selenium`: will use hosted Selenium Grid
+* `provider-selenium`: will use local Selenium Grid
 * `provider-saucelabs-*`: will use SauceLabs

 If no provider is specified, will try to run with local WebDriver per